Healthy Banana Carrot Muffins (No Eggs, No Dairy)

 - Preheat the oven to 350°F (180°C).
 Line a 12-hole muffin pan with muffin paper cups and spray the liner with oil to prevent the muffins from sticking to the paper.
 Set aside.

-- In a large mixing bowl, whisk all the dry ingredients: flour, baking soda, salt, and cinnamon.
-Set aside.
+- In a large mixing bowl, whisk all the dry ingredients: all-purpose flour, rolled oats, coconut sugar, baking powder, salt, and cinnamon.

 - Slowly stir in the dry ingredients into the wet ingredients until just combined.
 Fold in chopped nuts if used.